freeburg logo

 What to Do When You're Furloughed

-The bad news is that you may still have enough work—or a strong enough promise of future work—that you can't easily make up for the pay you're losing and don't want to invest much time in a job search.
+The bad news is that you may still have enough work—or a strong enough promise of future work—that you can't easily make up for the pay you're losing and don't want to invest a lot of time in a job search.
 However, the extra time could also allow you to explore a job change or pursue additional education or training that you were already interested in but didn't have time for.

 What is a Layoff?